November 2nd 2024

-Run, Walk or Crawl your way through fantastic countryside, a well marked course with fully stocked aid stations every 10 miles, unmanned water stations every 5 miles
+Run, Walk or Crawl your way through fantastic countryside, a well-marked course & aid / water stations every 7.5 miles

 This race was always going to be a risk for me being 60% road and DNFing in 2016 with my IT band giving up.
 I went out slow, kept it slow and it looked like I was n for a PB on the 30 ... but no !! the route was 1.7miles longer with significantly more hills, This messed with my head, I rolled in at 7:19 ... legs were shot, i had had enough.
 I had a sit down, put some clothes on an had a sarnie.
 Wane Law made me put my head torch and back light on and kicked me out ...
 I powered walked the first few miles then i got going ...
 I overtook 5 people and just kept going ..
 I didnt see anyone in front or behind ... it was amazing watching the fireworks and bonfires ..
 I thought I might be last but to come in and be told I was 3rd lady really made my day :D I would actually enter the 100 now ...
 This is a really exciting race .. have a look for next year :D I'll be looking after you...
 Mwahahahaha x